 Of course, some plants are called “Cold-Hardy” and don’t need to be brought inside.
 Roses and sedums are some of these plants.
 For cold hardy plants, you may want to cover them with natural mulch or straw to protect them from the freeze-thaw cycle that can heave the roots out of the ground.
 In fact, where I live (zone 6b, very close to zone 7) herbs like lavender, thyme, oregano, and chives are also cold-hardy!
 To find out what zone you live in so that you know what plants will be hardy or not, click here!

 Want a way to keep the beautiful colors of spring, summer and fall around you, but really don’t have the space or sunlight to overwinter?
-Visit my Etsy shop to find your very own photography print, jewelry, or accessories!
+Visit my shop to find your very own floral print or photo gift!
 A portion of the proceeds goes back towards habitat preservation and environmental education efforts.